-The enforcement of laws, regulations and legal contractual obligations in the Kurdistan Region and Iraq generally will depend on the interpretation of such laws, regulations and obligations by the relevant authorities, and those authorities may adopt differing interpretations or may adopt interpretations that differ from those of Oryx Petroleum and its legal counsel.
-As a result, there can be no assurance that Oryx Petroleum's existing or future contracts, licenses, other legal arrangements, license applications and other legal applications will not be adversely affected by the actions or interpretations of government authorities or the judiciary and the effectiveness, extent and enforcement of Oryx Petroleum's legal rights and obligations in the Kurdistan Region and Iraq generally cannot currently be determined with certainty.
+The enforcement of laws, regulations and legal contractual obligations in the Kurdistan Region and Iraq generally will depend on the interpretation of such laws, regulations and obligations by the relevant authorities, and those authorities may adopt differing interpretations or may adopt interpretations that differ from those of Forza Petroleum and its legal counsel.
+As a result, there can be no assurance that Forza Petroleum's existing or future contracts, licenses, other legal arrangements, license applications and other legal applications will not be adversely affected by the actions or interpretations of government authorities or the judiciary and the effectiveness, extent and enforcement of Forza Petroleum's legal rights and obligations in the Kurdistan Region and Iraq generally cannot currently be determined with certainty.
 It is also uncertain whether any arbitral award under the Hawler PSC would be recognized and enforced in the Kurdistan Region or Iraq.
-Neither Iraq nor the Kurdistan Region is party to the United Nations New York Convention on Recognition and Enforcement of Foreign Arbitral Awards of 1958, and there is no guarantee that an arbitral award would be rendered against the KRG or, if rendered, would be enforceable in the Kurdistan Region, Iraq or elsewhere.
-Any inability of Oryx Petroleum to enforce its legal rights in the Kurdistan Region due to the above or any similar factors could have a Material Adverse Effect.
+Neither Iraq nor the Kurdistan Region is party to the United Nations New York Convention on Recognition and Enforcement of Forza Petroleum to enforce its legal rights in the Kurdistan Region, Iraq or elsewhere.
+Any inability of Forza Petroleum to enforce its legal rights in the Kurdistan Region, due to the above or any similar factors could have a Material Adverse Effect.

-The uncertainty of the tax system in Iraq may adversely impact the taxation of Oryx Petroleum, reducing net returns to shareholders.
+The uncertainty of the tax system in Iraq may adversely impact the taxation of Forza Petroleum, reducing net returns to shareholders.

 The tax system in Iraq is uncertain and may be subject to change, particularly in relation to the oil and gas sector.
-Taxation of the operating activities of Oryx Petroleum in the Kurdistan Region, pursuant to the Kurdistan Region Oil and Gas Law, is governed by general Kurdistan Region tax law and the terms of the PSC for the Hawler license area.
+Taxation of the operating activities of Forza Petroleum in the Kurdistan Region, pursuant to the Kurdistan Region Oil and Gas Law, is governed by general Kurdistan Region tax law and the terms of the PSC for the Hawler license area.
 However, as described further above, it is possible that the terms of the PSC may be invalidated or otherwise may not be enforceable in the Kurdistan Region.
 It is also possible that the arrangements under the PSC may be overridden or adversely affected by the enactment of any future oil and gas or tax law in Iraq or the Kurdistan Region.
 In either case, this could have a Material Adverse Effect.